EnChiSu/Data-Computation-Analysis-and-Visualization-Using-R/Project 1/README.md

 ## Description
 In the project, I use the rejection method to generate random numbers using truncated normal as envelope, which is more efficient than using uniform distribution as envelope.
 You can find the R code and step by step explanation in the files above.<br/>
+(If you can't see the figure, pleas refresh again or right click the image and choose "reload")<br/>
 <br/>

 ## Concept of rejection method using truncated normal as envelope